mgrzenda/ContinuousReEvaluation/README.md

 For further details on MOA, see project website: http://moa.cms.waikato.ac.nz

+## Citating this work
+If you use the continuos re-evaluation in a publication, please cite the following paper:
+> Maciej Grzenda, Heitor Murilo Gomes, Albert Bifet.
+Data Mining and Knowledge Discovery. *In press*, Springer.

 ## Key source files
 Some of the key changes made to MOA include changes in the following files: